decisioncoin/decisioncoin.github.io/protocol.md

 * Decentralized market that ensures pricing is fair and reflects business value.
 * Encryption to ensure commercial data stays safe

-## Advantages for data scientists:
-* Get paid for building performant models
-* Access to a licensing channel that rewards model performance over sales skills
-* Continue to get paid as long as their models are used

 ## How we make money

 * Filecoin: Filecoin is a protocol, it doesn't "make money" any more than the Bitcoin protocol can make money.
 Filecoin is being built by Protocol Labs (a business), who makes money by holding Filecoin amongst other endeavors.